 Artist Biographies – Sorted by Last Name – P – R

-Stephen Paley – notable album cover credits include – Sly & The Family Stone – Stand!, Anthology, Greatest Hits, There’s A Riot Going On and Listen To The Voices; The Sweet Inspirations – Sweets For My Sweet; Duane Allman – An Anthology; The Allman Brothers Band – The Allman Brothers Band, Gold and Icon 2; Iron Butterfly – In A Gadda Da Vida; Laura Nyro – New York Tendalovy, Laura Nyro Live:The Loom’s Desire and Sassafras & Moonshine; Cream – Live Cream, Vol. 1; Wilson Pickett – In Philadelphia; Aretha Franklin – Aretha’s Gold and Under Her Spell; Cher – 3614 Jackson Highway; The J. Geils Band – The J. Geils Band and The Morning After
+Stephen Paley – notable album cover credits include – Sly & The Family Stone – Stand!, Anthology, Greatest Hits, There’s A Riot Going On and Listen To The Voices; The Sweet Inspirations – Sweets For My Sweet; Duane Allman – An Anthology; The Allman Brothers Band – The Allman Brothers Band, Gold and Icon 2; Iron Butterfly – In A Gadda Da Vida; Laura Nyro – New York Tendaberry, Laura Nyro Live:The Loom’s Desire and Sassafras & Moonshine; Cream – Live Cream, Vol. 1; Wilson Pickett – In Philadelphia; Aretha Franklin – Aretha’s Gold and Under Her Spell; Cher – 3614 Jackson Highway; The J. Geils Band – The J. Geils Band and The Morning After

 (b.
 March, 1942, New York, NY) In 1961, at the age of nineteen, young Stephen Paley appeared on Broadway in Hal Prince’s production of Take Her, She’s Mine with Art Carney and Elizabeth Ashley.
-Since that introduction to the world of entertainment as a young man, Paley has written and produced many arts and entertainment pieces for a wide variety of media outlets.
-Callas In Her Own Words, his four-hour radio documentary of the soprano, was broadcast on WFMT in Chicago and KUSC in Los Angeles, along with many other NPR stations around the country.
-Some of Paley’s other long-form radio shows were on such subjects as the film music composer David Raksin, arranger/conductor Nelson Riddle and Atlantic Records’ years as a rhythm and blues label.
-For KCET, Los Angeles’s public television station, Paley produced a series of programs on 1950s coffee-shop architecture.
+Since that introduction to the world of entertainment, Paley has written, photographed and produced many arts and entertainment pieces for a wide variety of media outlets.